prophetfromai/journal/AI_COORDINATION.md

 Example: `FEAT-001`, `FIX-002`, `DOCS-003`

+## Branch Naming Convention
+Each feature branch follows the format: `feature/AREA-XXX-AGENT-ID` where:
+- AREA-XXX: The work area ID
+- AGENT-ID: Unique identifier for the AI agent

+Example: `feature/FEAT-001-AGENT-001`

 ## Work Area Categories
 1. FEAT: New features and enhancements
 2. FIX: Bug fixes and corrections